 Panariagroup has always been committed to ensuring business continuity by providing, on the one hand, clear and constant communication about the changing circumstances and, on the other hand, by implementing the necessary measures to enable its employees to work as smoothly as possible via smart work solutions, a working method that has already been implemented by the American Business Unit for several years.

+Panariagroup also made significant strides in the digitalisation of work, which required

-Panariagroup also made significant strides in the digitalisation of work, which required considerable effort in terms of information systems to enable all employees to work without inconvenience.
+Panariagroup also made significant strides in the digitalisation of work, which require considerable effort in terms of information systems to enable all employees to work without inconvenience.